Harris-giki/Semester5_GIKI/Artificial-Intelligence/Project/datasets/README.md

 ## Recommended Datasets for Breast Tumor Classification

 This directory is a placeholder for mammogram datasets.
-Below are the recommended datasets for training and testing the CNN classifier.
+Below are the recommended datasets for training and testing the Custom CNN classifier.

 ### 1. CBIS-DDSM (Curated Breast Imaging Subset of DDSM)